directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson40.md

 {{<card header="**Script**">}}
 The photo shows three people sitting on a bench in what looks like an outdoor rest area in a shopping district. <br/>
-The couple on the left seem to be in a relationship, affectionately gazing at each other. <br/>
+The couple on the left are affectionately gazing at each other and seem to be in a relationship.<br/>
 However, the man is holding hands with a red-haired woman seated next to his girlfriend, who doesn't seem to notice. <br/>
 Often in these situations, the two women are depicted as close friends. <br/>
 I don't see why they'd hold hands in broad daylight where they could easily be seen.<br/>
 Maybe it's for a momentary thrill, but I doubt either relationship will last long at this rate.<br/>
 If being cheated on would upset you, then cheating is not something you should engage in.<br/>
 <br/>
-(118 words)
+(120 words)
 {{</card>}}